MicroStrategy/rest-api-docs/docs/common-workflows/manage-drill-maps/retrieve-a-drill-map-definition.md

 ---
-title: Workflow Sample - Retrieve a Drill Map Definition"
+title: Workflow sample - Retrieve a drill map definition"
-sidebar_label: Retrieve a Drill Map Definition
+sidebar_label: Retrieve a drill map definition
 description: You can use REST API requests to retrieve, create, and update drill map objects through the Modeling service.
 ---